A picture of Nancy Hopkins with the title: Nancy Hopkins’ Action for Arthritis

 When we harness the power of community coming together, we will push the boundaries of what’s possible to build a brighter future and end arthritis.

-Together, let’s surpass our goal of raising $100,000 and create lasting change to bring hope to children in Saskatchewan living with arthritis.
+Let’s surpass our goal of raising $100,000 and create lasting change to bring hope to children in Saskatchewan living with arthritis.

-Special thanks to McDougall Gauley LLP for making this evening possible.
+Special thanks to McDougall Gauley LLP.

 McDougall Gauley LLP logo